 The following itinerary describes a range of museums and gardens which we plan to visit.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
-Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meal.

 Menton - 8 nights